Reduce your stress with these organization and planning tips for Thanksgiving dinner.

 The day before Thanksgiving:

-I set the table.
-Turn glasses upside down, so they don’t collect dust.
+I set the table, placing the glasses and plates upside down, so they don’t collect dust.

 I pull out all the serving dishes and serving spoons that will be needed and set them on the buffet.